retypeapp/retype/configuration/project.md

 This setting is Retype [!badge PRO](/pro/pro.md) only.

-The `theme` configuration allows you to customize the visual appearance of your Retype website by overriding colors and other design elements to match your brand or personal preferences.
+The `theme` configuration allows you to customize the visual appearance of your Retype website by overriding colors and other design elements to match your brand or project preferences.

 [!ref icon="palette" text="Complete Theme Guide"](/guides/themes.md)